Paliverse/DualSenseX/README.md

 - Hardest
 - Rigid
 - VibrateTrigger

+When Choosing VibrateTrigger state, you need to set a value for VibrateTrigger 0-255 for it to work.
+Recommened 0-40 for guns in a game.

 ### Batch File
 Download the zip file and attach the .Bat file with your game.